BOI Reporting in 2026: Current Status for Wyoming LLCs

 Beneficial Ownership Information reporting under the Corporate Transparency Act has undergone multiple enforcement shifts since January 1, 2024.
 This guide covers the current status as of the last update date, who must file, who is exempt, key dates, penalties, and how to file.

-What Is BOI Reporting
+What is BOI reporting?

 BOI reporting is a federal disclosure requirement enacted through the Corporate Transparency Act (CTA), codified at 31 USC 5336.
 The CTA was passed as part of the National Defense Authorization Act for Fiscal Year 2021 and became effective January 1, 2024.
 The statute requires "reporting companies" to file Beneficial Ownership Information reports with the Financial Crimes Enforcement Network (FinCEN), a bureau of the US Department of the Treasury.
 Each report identifies the company's beneficial owners: individuals who exercise substantial control over the entity or own at least 25% of its ownership interests.
 The stated purpose is to prevent the use of anonymous shell companies for money laundering, terrorist financing, tax fraud, and other illicit activities.
 FinCEN maintains the reported information in a secure, non-public database accessible only to authorized government agencies and, in limited circumstances, financial institutions with customer consent.